wp-plugins/postman-smtp/readme.txt

 > **NEVER give out your Gmail, Microsoft or Yahoo password** to a 3rd-party or 3rd-party program that you don't fully trust.

 = I want my email to come from a different email address. = This is not recommended in Password (Plain, Login or CRAM-MD5) mode.
 At best, your email provider will re-write the correct email address or give you a connection error.
-At worst, your IP or entire domain will end up on a SPAM blacklist.
+At worst, your IP or entire domain will end up on a Spam blacklist.
 Instead, look into setting the  **reply-to header** of the e-mail.
 This allows the email reply to be automatically addressed to a different email address.
 Contact Form 7 allows the reply-to header to be set.

 In OAuth 2.0 mode, Gmail allows you to send from a different Sender Email Address by [creating a Google Account](https://www.google.com/accounts/NewAccount) with that e-mail address, and then adding that account as an administrator in the Permissions section of the [Developer Console](http://console.developers.google.com/?_ga=1.121770313.313901992.1422721496).
 See [Sending mail](https://cloud.google.com/appengine/docs/php/mail/).